kyma-project/kyma/resources/application-connector/README.md

 ### Install Connector Service as central

-To install Connector Service configured in the central mode you must override values as presented in the following example:
+To install the Connector Service configured in the central mode, you must override several values of the Kyma Installer.
+Run:

 ```
 cat <<EOF | kubectl apply -f -